 The Internet offers many services once available only to travel professionals.
-Even so, some business owners may find themselves regretting they didn’t hire an agent.
-The time needed for booking flights and hotels can interfere with other preparations – and airlines, hotel and itinerary glitches may sap energy and build frustration, undermining the ability to focus on business.
+Even so, some business owners may find themselves regretting they didn’t hire a travel agent.
+The time needed for booking flights and hotels can interfere with other preparations – and airlines, hotel, and itinerary glitches may take time from needed business functions and build frustration, undermining the ability to focus on business.

 Agents do charge a commission.
-On the other hand, they have the capacity to cater to specific needs and preferences, offer money-saving deals beyond what’s available via the Internet and are a blessing in emergencies.
-For companies with employees, an agent also can guarantee that personnel stick to the owner’s travel policies.
+On the other hand, they have the capacity to cater to specific needs and preferences, offer money-saving deals beyond what’s available via the Internet, and are a blessing in emergencies.
+For companies with employees, an agent also can guarantee that personnel stick to the business’s travel policies.

 Once you’ve identified some likely prospects, use these guidelines to make your final choice: